MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-adrms-restrictions.md

 - AD RMS configuration:

-    - Minimal version: Windows Server 2012 R2.
+    - Minimal version of Windows Server 2012 R2: Required for production environments but you can use a minimal version of Windows Server 2008 R2 with Service Pack 1 for testing or evaluation purposes.

     - Single AD RMS root cluster.